Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Tips for feeding picky eaters

 There are many different philosophies when it comes to working with picky eaters.
-I tend to favor the approaches that value autonomy and help nourish a healthy relationship with food an eating.
+I tend to favor the approaches that value autonomy and help nourish a healthy relationship with food and eating.

-• Children are responsible for how much to eat and whether or not ot eat each food that is offered.
+Children are responsible for how much to eat and whether or not to eat each food that is offered.

 Here are some additional tips to help you feed your picky eater: